Which Foods Provide Omega-3s

 Every cell in the human body is enclosed by a membrane — a protective barrier that determines what enters, what leaves, and how the cell communicates.
 These membranes are largely composed of fats.

-Omega-3s play a key role in maintaining:membrane flexibility
+Omega-3s play a key role in maintaining:

 cellular signaling